 I’m going to fix this problem by observing it under a microscope.

-(Excerpted from Family First, Issue 622)
+(Originally featured in Family First, Issue 622)